Classical Verification of Quantum Computations in Linear Time: Quantum Computation Verification: Problem Set-up

-where the $\ket{\varphi_{x_0,x_1}}$ part contains states in all the other parts (all the other parties including the server, transcripts, environment, the random oracle, and also the registers of the client that are not $\bx_0,\bx_1$). \end{exmp} \end{itemize} In the very beginning of our protocol, the client and server both are in all-zero states, and the randomness of the random oracle have been sampled out.
+where we explicitly write out the values of the client side register $\bK$, and the $\ket{\varphi_{x_0,x_1}}$ part contains states in all the other parts (all the other parties including the server, transcripts, environment, the random oracle, and also the registers of the client that are not $\bx_0,\bx_1$). \end{exmp} \end{itemize} In the very beginning of our protocol, the client and server both are in all-zero states, and the randomness of the random oracle have been sampled out.
 When we describe this initial situation we simply use $\ket{0}$ and make the random oracle party implicit.
 In general, if both parties execute a protocol $\fPrtl$ where the inputs are keys in client-side register $\bK$, has parameter $1^\kappa$ and the initial state is a purified joint state $\ket{\varphi}$ (for example, $\ket{0}$ described in the last paragraph), the final post-execution state $\ket{\varphi^\prime}$ could be denoted as:

-\paragraph{Remark} One ambiguity when we purify a CQ-state is whether the classical registers should be entangled with the environment after the purification.
-We do not introduce this system in \eqref{eq:53m}; and by Section \ref{sec:2.1.1} these two types of purifications are equivalent if we only consider distinguishers that operate on these classical registers in a read-only way.

-In general, protocols in our work have the following structure.
-In each time step, one of the followings happen: \begin{itemize} \item The server does some server-side operations.
-Here \emph{server-side operations} contain operations that have full access to the registers in the server party, have read-only access to the transcript party, and could query the random oracle. \item The server sends back a response to the client.
-Denote this operation as $\fResponse$, which copies a specific server-side register to a specific transcript register. \item The client does some client-side operations on its own registers.
-Similarly \emph{client-side operations} are defined to be operations that have full access to the registers in the client party, have read-only access to the transcript party, and could query the random oracle.